How Often Do Hotels Replace Mattresses? Behind The Scenes

 Factors Affecting Mattress Replacement In Hotels

+The number of guests at a hotel is closely linked to how often the mattresses are replaced.
 The usage rate and wear and tear of mattresses in hotels can vary depending on the number of guests that stay at a hotel.
-For example, if there is a higher demand for rooms due to vacation or business travel, then the mattress may need to be replaced more often than usual.

 Guest comfort and satisfaction